Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> The altitude of the lighting source can be left as default, or it can be edited to simulate the current position of the sun.
 Information on the current position of the sun relative to your location of choice can be calculated <a href="https://www.suncalc.org/"> here</a>. </p> <br>

 <p> The choice to model shadows is mainly an aesthetic choice.
-Feel free to enable it to see if it is pertinent to your data.
-I found it slightly districting, so I did not use it. </p> <br>
+Feel free to enable it to see if it is pertinent to your data. </p> <br>

 <p> The default Z factor is set to z unit into feet from meters, which will exaggerate the features somewhat.
 For the purposes of the tutorial, I left it at the default value. </p> <br>